The fullness conjectures for products of elliptic curves

-It now suffices to prove that the inclusion $G^1\subseteq \prod_i G_i^1$ is an equality.
-Assume the contrary and write $\pi_i^1:G^1\to G_i^1$ for the projection induced by $\pi_i$: since $\pi_i$ is faithfully flat, so is $\pi^1_i$.
-By Condition \ref{wh1}, all $G_i$'s are connected, hence isomorphic to $\GL_2$ (no complex multiplication), $R_{\End(E_i)\otimes K/K} \G_m$ (complex multiplication/ordinary in positive characteristic) or $\G_m$ (supersingular).
-This ensures that all $G_i^1$'s are (quasi-)simple, so we are in a position to apply Kolchin's result \cite[Theorem]{kolchin}.
+It now suffices to prove that the inclusion $G^1\subseteq \prod_i G_i^1$ (see Remark \ref{r3.1}) is an equality.
+Assume the contrary and write $\pi_i^1:G^1\to G_i^1$ for the projection induced by $\pi_i$: since $\pi_i$ is faithfully flat (Remark \ref{r3.1} again), so is $\pi^1_i$.
+By \ref{wh1}, all $G_i$'s are connected, hence isomorphic to $\GL_2$ (no complex multiplication), $R_{\End(E_i)\otimes K/K} \G_m$ (complex multiplication/ordinary in positive characteristic) or $\G_m$ (supersingular).
+This ensures that all $G_i^1$'s are quasi-simple ($K$-simple in the terminology of \cite{kolchin}), so we are in a position to apply Kolchin's result \cite[Theorem]{kolchin}.
 By this theorem and the remarks following it, there are two possibilities: \begin{enumerate} \item[(I)] There exist two distinct indices $i\ne j$ such that $G_i^1, G_j^1$ are nonabelian (hence isomorphic to $\SL_2$), and an isomorphism $\phi:G_i^1\iso G_j^1$ such that the diagram